0oSaraho0/pp5-ecommerce/README.md

 - As a developer, I need to set up the project so that it is ready for implementing core features
 - As a developer, I want to create a base HTML page so that all pages can use the same format.
-- As a user, I want to be able to navigate easily around the site easily from any device
+- As a user, I want to be able to navigate around the site easily from any device

 Epic 2 - Products and shopping bag